Chieze-Franklin/Bolt.js-Book/publishing-the-app.md

 * You get a copy of the app that hasn't been altered by the wrong party.
 * Along with the app comes every module it depends on.

 However, the option of sideloading is there to make the transfer of already downloaded apps possible.
+Just make sure the files aren't altered in any way.